 b.
 Cloud-based software:

-• Scaling up cloud-based software is simpler since physical space constraints do not apply in this case
+• Cost of maintaining cloud-based software is economical in the long run since physical space constraints do not apply in this case

-• Cloud-based service providers offer technical support (setting up plus maintenance)—in contrast to on-premises systems—so there is no additional cost on that score
+• Cloud based service providers offer technical support (setting up plus maintenance)—in comparison to on-premises systems—so there is no additional cost on that score

 Measurable success